-The criteria for a payday loan will vary between lenders, but generally speaking, you must meet the following criteria to be eligible to apply:
+The criteria for a payday loan, or payday alternative loan, will vary between lenders, but generally speaking, you must meet the following criteria to be eligible to apply:

 - Minimum 18 years of age

 - Earning regular income